• BIBLE PROMISES

 3. Angels Can Control the Forces of Nature

-On one occasion, one angel went out one night and slew among the great army of the Assyrians, 185,000 mighty men.
+On one occasion, one angel went out one night and slew among the great army of the Assyrians, 185,000 warriors.
 When we look at the clues from Isaiah as to how this was done, it is evident that the angel had control over the forces of nature.
 He used a mighty storm, including great hailstones from the sky, thunder, earthquake, hurricane-force wind, and the flame of a devouring fire (Isaiah 30:30-33).

 The Assyrian army was decimated while the angel himself hovered over Jerusalem to preserve it.